 Banks and financial services firms use AI to enhance customer experiences in many ways, said Gartner analyst Darrin Courtney.

-Retail banking covers day-to-day transactions, such as deposits, withdrawals and bill paying.
-Wealth managers cover more long-term financial planning and growth strategies.
+Retail banking covers day-to-day transactions, such as deposits, withdrawals and paying.
+Wealth managers cover more long-term financial and growth strategies.
 Many retail banks use customer-facing AI tools such as chatbots, while wealth managers see AI embedded into next-best-action advice.

 "AI, in general, is still kind of nascent.
 There are a lot of things you can do with it in small use cases," Courtney said.
 "But as far as this super broad rollout, where everyone's figured out how to crack the nut and apply it, there's a long way to go."